polterguy/polterguy.github.io/plugins/magic.lambda/index.md

 If you put your cursor on an empty line and click CTRL+SPACE or FN+CONTROL+SPACE on a Mac, you will be given autocomplete, allowing you to easily see which slots are available for you.

-Logically the Hyperlambda evaluator will signal each nodes in your Hyperlambda code sequentially, assuming all of your nodes are referencing an `ISlot` class, unless the node's name starts with a _"."_ or has an empty name.
+Logically the Hyperlambda evaluator will signal each node in your Hyperlambda code sequentially, assuming all of your nodes are referencing an `ISlot` class, unless the node's name starts with a _"."_ or has an empty name.
 Most slots again are recursively executing their children slots, resulting in a recursively executed _"execution tree"_.